"IF YOU DON'T KNOW WHERE YOU ARE GOING, ANY ROAD WILL GET YOU THERE" (L. CARROL)

 'ALL 500 | At Last Lost' is a self-supported and adventure-cycling challenge with a new game changer: you will only know the location of the next Check Point when you reach the previous one.
 A 'magical mystery tour' in which - in loco - route planning and navigation skills play a determinant role.
-The 'playground arena' of 'ALL 2024' is Algarve & Alentejo regions in Portugal and Western Andalusia in Spain.
-A ride through beautiful landscapes and celebrating spring.
+The 'playground arena' of ALL 2024 is Algarve & Alentejo regions in Portugal and Western Andalusia in Spain.
+A ride through beautiful landscapes in southwest Iberian.
 The perfect cocktail to get lost!

-REGISTRATION OPENS ON OCTOBER 1 2023.
+REGISTRATION OPENS ON MARCH 1 2024

 • The CPs are located in remote and unfamiliar areas.
 So being a local rider won't necessarily be an advantage.